antiguru/flatcontainer/README.md

 All region implementations should be considered examples on how to implement specific regions that are tailored to the needs of the type, and characteristics of the data encountered in practice.
-This crate provides a [`Containerized`] trait to let types express their suggested region, but users can select a different region, as long as it is compatible with the types to be stored.
+This crate provides a [`RegionPreference`] trait to let types express their suggested region, but users can select a different region, as long as it is compatible with the types to be stored.
 For example, a vector suggests to use a slice-based region, but a client might know that the inner type is copy, and hence